Skip to content

 Write this down as your usable room depth.

-Now measure the spaces people actually walk through.
+Now measure the spaces people walk through every day.

 Look at the main paths through the room.
-These are usually the paths from the entry to another doorway, hallway, kitchen, balcony, or adjacent seating area.
+These are usually the routes from the entry to another doorway, hallway, kitchen, balcony, or adjacent seating area.

-Measure the width of each main path that would exist after the sofa is placed.
+Measure the width of each main path that will remain after the sofa is placed.

 In most living spaces, a main walkway requires roughly 30–36 inches of clear width to feel comfortable.